nginxinc/nginx-ingress-workshops/Rancher/labs/lab3/readme.md

 The NGINX Ingress Controller is already running in this Workshop.
 You will be configuring Ingress Controller for external access outside of your cluster using a [`LoadBalancer`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) Service.
 The Kubernetes `LoadBalancer` Service is what assigns IP addresses to the `Ingress`, so it can communicate with clients outside the cluster, and also with pods inside the Cluster.

-**_NOTE:_** Your Kubernetes cluster is running on a private lab network.
-We will be using a private IP for external access.
+**_NOTE:_** Your Rancher Kubernetes cluster is likely running on a private network.
+You will be using a private IP for external access.
 In a public cloud environment, the `LoadBalancer` Service from a Cloud Provider would provide you with a routable public IP address.

 <br/>

 ## Learning Objectives

 - Test and verify the `LoadBalancer` Service
-- Test and verify access to the Ingress Controller using the external IP address.
+- Test and verify access to the Ingress Controller using the external IP address
+- Update your local `HOSTS` file for DNS resolution for the rest of the labs

 <br/>